 4. Current estimates indicate that about 11 million tons of plastic enter the ocean each year.
 The annual global production of plastics was about 400 million tons in 2020 and is expected to double by 2040 and increase by 2.5 times by 2050 if the current consumption rates and patterns continues.
 Nature abounds in sustainable materials like bamboo, sand, banana plants and algae that could be used to make eco-friendly versions of the straws, shopping bags, bottles, food wrappers and other plastic products we consume daily.
-These materials can substitute the consumption of plastics and plastic packing today and can offer a viable solution for the transition out of plastics, particularly in developing countries.
-According to research by Pew Charitable Trust, plastic substitutes could cut global plastic waste by around 17 per cent by 2040.
-The world traded about \$388 billion in a large variety of non-plastics substitute of mineral, plant, and agricultural wastes origin in 2020.
+These materials can substitute the consumption of plastics, particularly in developing countries.
+According to research by Pew Charitable Trust, plastic substitutes could cut global plastic waste by around 17 per cent by 20406.
+The world traded about \$388 billion in a large variety of non- plastics substitute of mineral, plant, and agricultural wastes origin in 20207.
 While this is already a sizeable market, it's just one third the amount traded in plastics made from fossil fuels.
-Two thirds of global exports of plastic substitutes are in the form of raw materials that many developing countries have in abundance.
+Two thirds of global exports of plastic8.